How Much Does Probate Cost in Michigan?

 Formal Probate is typically needed if an estate is really large and complex, or if a Will is contested.
 It can be supervised or unsupervised.
 Supervised Probate means that a judge has to review and give the courts approval of any transactions or activities that can impact the estate.
 Unsupervised Probate is usually simpler because the administration process does not require the court’s approval for most activities that impact the estate.
 In general, Formal Probate is the most complicated, time consuming, and expensive type of Probate.
 Using a Michigan Probate Lawyer is highly recommended in order to speed up the process and ensure that the estate is administered and settled efficiently and effectively.

-Informal Probate is usually faster than formal proceedings because they happen in front of a Probate register instead of a judge.
+Informal Probate in Michigan is usually faster than formal proceedings because they happen in front of a Probate register instead of a judge.
 However, Informal Probate can be equally as complicated and difficult to navigate as Formal Probate, so it is still recommended that you consult with an experienced attorney in these instances.

 Simplified Probate for Small Estates